DBremen/PowerShellScripts/docs/Compare-Object.md

 differ between the reference and difference objects are displayed.

-Indicates that this cmdlet displays characteristics of compared objects that are equal.
+IncludeEqual displays the matches between the reference and difference objects.

-By default, only characteristics that differ between the reference and difference objects are displayed.
+By default, the output also includes the differences between the reference and difference objects.

 ```yaml
 Type: SwitchParameter